The Complexity of Recognizing Facets for the Knapsack Polytope

 \section{KP Membership Problem}

 In this section, we study the \emph{membership problem} associated with KP.
-Generally speaking, the \emph{membership problem} asks the following question: Given an element $x$ and a set $S$, is $x$ contained in this set?
+Generally speaking, the \emph{membership problem} asks the following question: Given an element $x$ and a set, is $x$ contained in this set?
 As trivial as this problem might seem to be, in some cases this decision problem can be rather hard to answer.
-As a selective list of examples in literature, Murty and Kabadi \cite{MR916001} show that the membership problem for the copositive cone, that is deciding whether or not a given matrix is in the copositive cone, is a \coNP-complete problem.
-Dickinson and Gijben \cite{MR3165055} also show that the membership problem for the completely positive cone is \NP-hard.
-Moreover, it is worth mentioning that, for any separation problem: ``Given point $x^*$, does there exist an inequality from a given cutting-plane family that is violated by $x^*$?" it can be essentially seen as a membership problem: Given a point $x^*$ and the cutting-plane closure defined by intersecting all inequalities from the family, is $x^*$ contained in this closure?
-In combinatorial optimization, the membership problem therein normally takes the form of: Given a point $p$ and a combinatorial polytope, is $p$ contained in this polytope?
+As a selective list of examples in literature, \cite{MR916001} show that the membership problem for the copositive cone, that is deciding whether or not a given matrix is in the copositive cone, is a \coNP-complete problem. \cite{MR3165055} also show that the membership problem for the completely positive cone is \NP-hard.
+Moreover, it is worth mentioning that, for any separation problem: ``Given point $x^*$, find an inequality from a given cutting-plane family that is violated by $x^*$, or show none exists", the decision part of it can be essentially viewed as a membership problem: ``Given a point $x^*$ and the cutting-plane closure defined by intersecting all inequalities from the family, is $x^*$ contained in this closure?"
+In combinatorial optimization, the membership problem often takes the form of: ``Given a point and a combinatorial polytope, is the point contained in this polytope?"